 Current/Past Positions Held

-Praise for Something Dead in Everything:
+Something Dead in Everything:

 "I could never have imagined a collection of stories so delightful about death!
 Stabile’s lively macabre inventions enchanted me with their comic hauntings and thrilling rage."